 Petrol is needed for every vehicle that is just common sense but what variant of petrol?
 It is a misconception that 95 petrol will provide your car with extra mileage.
 Aramco car fuel check will provide you insight about 91 and 95 petrol in Saudi Arabia.

 Many of you out there especially the expats must be confused for which one to choose or what exactly is the difference between the two.
-Some of you might not even know these 91 or 95 things.
+Some of you might not even know these 91 or 95 petrol types of variants available in Saudi Arabia.

-91 and 95, both the variants are unleaded in Saudi Arabia.
-All the cars can run on 95 but not all of them can run on 91.
+All the cars can run on 95 type of petrol but not all of them can run on 91 in Saudi Arabia.
 The 95 variants basically include the 91 variants of petrol together with some additives such as methane and lead etc. that increase its octane value.

 One needs to check it with the car manual to see what petrol variant is suitable for it.
 Usually, cylinders that are bit thicker (I guess that’s what you can say) can take in 91 variants and run on that.